-- The students Program of Study must be approved by the advisor and director. - The total number of credit hours taken toward the PhD degree depends upon the highest degree completed by the student before entering the program. - Students entering the program without any prior graduate work must complete a minimum of 39 credit hours of coursework. - The coursework should consist primarily of graduate level courses with no more than two (2) upper level (500) undergraduate courses, with the approval of the student's advisor and the program director. - All PhD students are required to maintain a cumulative grade point average of 3.0/4.0 to remain in good standing in the program. - Students entering the PhD program with a Master's degree may be permitted up to 24 hours toward the minimum 39 hours of coursework required for the degree, based on the approval of the program director. - A maximum of 6 research credits may be taken any semester.
+- The student's Program of Study must be approved by the advisor and director. - The total number of credit hours applied toward the PhD degree will depend upon the highest degree completed by the student before entering the program, as well as the relevancy of coursework towards the student's Program or Study. - Students entering the PhD program with a Master's (MS) degree may be permitted up to a maximum of 24 hours toward the minimum 39 hours of coursework required for the degree, based on the approval of the Program Director and confirmation by the Registrar (if applicable). - Students entering the program without any prior graduate work must complete a minimum of 39 credit hours of coursework (receiving a grade of "C" or higher to receive credit for the course). - Students may take graduate courses (600-900 level) that are approved for the Microsystems Engineering PhD program academic plan. - All PhD students are required to maintain a cumulative grade point average of 3.0/4.0 to remain in good standing in the program. - A maximum of 6 research credits may be taken any semester.
 It is suggested that the student and advisor balance the research credits that are taken prior and after the completion of the Candidacy Exam to best represent the student's research efforts. - After completing the required dissertation credits, a student must remain active by registering for zero to one credit of Continuation of Doctoral Research. - Full time status for RIT graduate students is 9 to 18 credit hours per semester. - Part time students, with approval of the director, may take 6 hours of course work instead of the MCSE-795 Microsystems Engineering Seminar credits. - Students are discouraged from taking more than 18 credit hours per semester and must have the permission of both their advisor and the program director.
 Student may be charged additional tuition for more than 18 credits at the current credit hour rate.